Energy-Sparks/energy-sparks/data-pipeline/README.md

 ### Adding a stage
 To start receiving emails to a new stage a new SES rule will have to be added to move the email to the `es-STAGE-data-pipeline-inbox` bucket.

+### Monitoring

+Logs and usage stats found via the `Monitoring` tab on the individual lambda AWS page.